Orinoco goose: Breeding

 The Ornico goose's breeding season varies geographically and with rainfall patterns.
 Populations below the Equator nest between April and November, a mostly dry season.
 In Venezuela most nest in the July to August wet season though some nest at other times.
 Orinoco geese nest in both natural and artificial cavities.
 They use cavities in trees formed by natural causes such as limb loss or rot rather than those created by other cavity-nesting species and may compete with owls and parrots for cavities.
 There are some reports of nesting on the ground in dense grass but that strategy appears rare.

 Orinoco geese are sometimes brood parasites, with a female laying eggs in another Orinoco goose's nest.
 In one study, unparasitized nests had a clutch size averaging seven eggs while the parasitized ones averaged about 19.
 Nest success as a percentage of the clutch was higher in parasitized nests.

 Orinoco geese form strong year-round pair bonds and are intensely territorial during the breeding season.
 Males guard females during the incubation period.

 Vocalization

 The Orinoco goose is very vocal.
 During the breeding season males make "a high whistle and guttural honks" and females "a loud cackle".
 Males also make "a shrill-whistled zree and series of hollow reedy whistles" and females "a low guttural honking gu'rump, gur'rump, gur'rump".
 Both sexes make "a distinctive nasal honking, unnhh?".
 Young make "soft chicken-like peeps".

 Status

-The IUCN has assessed the Orinoco goose as Near Threatened.
-It has a large range but its estimated population of 10,000 to 25,000 mature individuals is decreasing "at a slow to moderate rate".
-The major cause of the decline appears to be hunting because populations on unhunted protected areas are stable.
-Ongoing conversion of habitat to rice cultivation is another threat.
+The IUCN assessed the Orinoco goose as Near Threatened from 2004 – 2025.
+As of 2025, it has been downlisted to Least Concern.
+It has a large range and an estimated population of 15,000 – 40,000 mature individuals, which is decreasing slowly.
+The major cause of the decline appears to be habitat loss, though hunting may also play a small role.
 Conservation efforts should focus on river margins, sandy beaches along main river channels, and migration routes.